 6. Does the thought of scheduling leave you in tears?
 There really should be a course in college on how to schedule your school day.
 Better yet, how to schedule your classroom schedule and then 10 other individual schedules for students in resource, inclusion, and for outside services like OT, PT and Speech.
 Especially when you have 6 kids across 4 grade levels and only one paraprofessional… it gets tricky!
 But never be afraid to ask for help and never let scheduling get the best of you.

 7. My philosophy on lesson planning has been to always over plan.
 I mean, like, an extra 30-45 minutes of a lesson over planning.
 Yeah, I’m that crazy… but for a great reason.
 Angela from Extra Special Teaching agrees, “Be flexible.
 Always have some kind of back up, independent work that you can quickly pull out or your aides can quickly pull out.
 Many times things do not go as planned.”
 When you have a student having a meltdown, and there are other students in the classroom… you need to attend to the behavior, but keep the other students academically occupied.
 It never hurts to over plan.

-8. Just when you thought you were alone in hating your job for a split second, know that you aren’t alone.
+9. Just when you thought you were alone in hating your job for a split second, know that you aren’t alone.
 Alicia from Delightfully Dedicated in SPED says, “It’s “normal” to hate your job for a season.
 There is a light at the end of the tunnel.
 You will not always feel that way.”
 Amen!

 What is one teaching secret you learned from real life teaching and not in college?